 - Determining the gut-healing vitamins, minerals, and inflammation-reducing supplements your gut needs in order to heal

 - Incorporating the appropriate herbs that promote gut-healing

 *Note that probiotics alone are not enough to heal the gut.
 We can’t expect to pop a pill and resolve our health issues.
 While appropriate probiotic supplementation can be extremely helpful in healing the gut, it is only one piece of the puzzle and is ineffective without appropriate diet modifications.

 - Implementing the appropriate detoxification methods that boost the gut-healing process

 Each category (and subcategory!) is an important piece to any effective gut health protocol, but if you only address one and neglect the others, you might be sabotaging the results you’re hoping for.

 There is no one-size-fits-all when it comes to healing the gut.
-Each person is unique (and each microbiome is unique!) which means each gut-healing protocol is unique (which is why I created Gut Health Reset).
+Each person is unique (and each microbiome is unique!) which means each gut-healing protocol is unique (which is why I created offer personalized Nutrition Services).
 Health history, lifestyle factors, and current state of gut health determine the best protocol for individualized gut-healing protocols.